-1. Vendors will not have vehicles, tables, product, boxes, signs or any part of their booth outside their space boundaries as marked on the pavement without Market Manager approval.
-Vendors must stay within their allocated space while selling and may not distribute samples or literature outside their stall area.

-2. Booths and/or tables must be provided by the vendor, and must be erected with concern for the safety of the public and other Market Vendors.

-3. Each leg of vendor's canopy must be secured at all times with enough weight to keep them anchored to the ground, no matter the weather.
-Vendors whose canopies blow around due to insufficient weights will pay a \$100 fine, which is payable at time of incident.
+- 1. Vendors will not have vehicles, tables, product, boxes, signs, or any part of their booth outside their space boundaries as marked on the pavement without Market Manager approval.
+Vendors must stay within their allocated space while selling and may not distribute samples or literature outside their stall area. - 2.
+Booths and/or tables must be provided by the vendor, and must be erected with concern for the safety of the public and other Market Vendors. - 3.
+Each leg of vendor's canopy must be secured at all times with 25lbs of weight to keep them anchored to the ground.
+All four canopy weights are required at every single market the vendor is attending no matter the weather.
+Vendors whose canopies blow around due to insufficient weights will pay a \$100 fine, which is payable at time of incident and is not negotiable.

-4. Vendors must obtain permission from the Market Manager to use electrical cords that will cross public walkways.
-Cords must be covered completely in order to avoid an accident.

-5. Vendors are responsible for keeping their space(s) attractive during the Market and for cleaning them up thoroughly after the Market.
+- 4. Vendors must obtain permission from the Market Manager to use electrical cords that will cross public walkways.
+Cords must be covered completely to avoid an accident.
+You are required to bring carpets to cover any cords you use and the entire length of the cord where shoppers will be walking. - 5.
+Vendors are responsible for keeping their space(s) attractive during the Market and for cleaning them up thoroughly after the Market.
 Before leaving, all litter and product debris in the vendor's booth must be collected and the ground swept clean.
-There will be a cleaning fee of \$25 if TFM staff has to clean up your space.

-6. Vendors are responsible for removing their own refuse and unsold products from the market premises.
-The Market trash cans and dumpster are for the use of the public only!

-7. Vendors may not bring pets to the market without from the Market Manager.

-8. Selling before 8:30 AM is strictly forbidden unless permission is obtained from the Market Manager.

-9. All scales used for weighing customer goods must be certified by the Oregon Dept.

-of Agriculture, Measurement Standards.
-Scales must be licensed annually.

-10. Fire Department regulations require any vendor with a canopy covering of 200 sq. ft. or more, to have a 2A10BC fire extinguisher in the booth.
-A canopy of 500 - 1000 sq. ft. requires two 2A10BC extinguishers.

-12. All vendors selling at the Market are required to provide the Market with proof of liability insurance, naming the TFM as an additional insured.

-13. All vendors must comply with the ODA Farmers' Market Guidelines (see the appendix section in this book).

-14. Playing of radios or CDs inside the Market must be low enough that it cannot be heard from outside your booth.
-If complaints from vendors or customers, vendor will be asked to turn off music.

-15. Vendors may be fined, suspended, or removed from the Market, or have selling privileges revoked for failure to obey or conform to market, federal, state or local regulations.
+There will be a cleaning fee of \$50 if TFM staff must clean up your space. - 6.
+Vendors are responsible for removing their own refuse and unsold products from the market premises.
+Trash cans and dumpsters located in the Market Zone are for the publics use only. - 7.
+Vendors may not bring pets to the market. - 8.
+Selling before 8:30 AM is strictly forbidden. - 9.
+All scales used for weighing customer goods must be certified by the Oregon Dept. of Agriculture Measurement Standards.
+Scales must be licensed annually. - 10.
+Fire Department regulations require any vendor with a canopy covering 200 sq. ft. or more, to have a 2A10BC fire extinguisher in the booth.
+A canopy of 500 1000 sq. ft. requires two 2A10BC extinguishers. - 12.
+All vendors selling at the Market are required to provide the Market with proof of liability insurance, naming the TFM as an additional insured. - 13.
+All vendors must comply with the ODA Farmers' Market Guidelines (see the appendix section in this book). - 14.
+Playing of radios or CDs inside the Market must be low enough that it cannot be heard from outside your booth.
+If there are complaints from vendors or customers, vendor will be asked to turn off music. - 15.
+Vendors may be fined, suspended, or removed from the Market, or have selling privileges revoked for failure to obey or conform to Market, Chamber, City, Federal, State or Local Regulations.